List of sitting judges of the high courts of India: Sikkim High Court

 The Sikkim High Court sits at Gangtok and has jurisdiction over the state of Sikkim.
 It may have a maximum of 3 judges, all of whom must be permanently appointed.
-Currently, it has 3 judges.
+Currently, it has 2 judges.
 There is no provision for appointment of Additional Judges in Sikkim High Court.
-As of 2025, no judges from the Sikkim High Court have been elevated to the Supreme Court.
+As of 2025, no judge from the Sikkim High Court have been elevated to the Supreme Court.